manuke42/ddnet-rs/DEVELOPMENT.md

 # Linux helpers

+#### Linux x11 mouse cursor while debugging:
+Install xdotool package.

-Linux x11 mouse cursor while debugging: install xdotool package if you use the vscode workspace in misc/vscode it will do the following steps automatically
+If you use the vscode workspace in misc/vscode it will do the following steps automatically

 lldb has to execute this add start of debugging: